uestc-buddy/Football_Detection/README.md

 # Football_Detection
-use opencv to detect football in an image
+use opencv to detect football in an image, if you need football detection dataset, email me:nipengchengwork@outlook.com